 - Grains and Baked Goods.

 Now we know what the basis of each e-liquid is, what ratios can I get e-liquids in and how will they affect my vaping experience?

 This will all depend on the manufacturer as they will create e-liquids with the best ratio of PG/VG for their flavours.
 You can get a variety of e-liquids with ratios of 80% PG/20% VG all the way up to 0% PG/100% VG.

 As mentioned above, various mixing ratios of PG and VG will give different results such as a harsher throat hit, denser vapour and even stronger flavour.
-We recommend visiting one of our stores in Wembley, Camden and Fleet Street as our juice bars are fully stocked with juices and are available for you to try.
+We recommend visiting one of our vape shops in Wembley, Camden and Fleet Street or our 5 brand new vape shops across London in partnership with Morrisons supermarket.
+So search for a vape shop near me as our ejuice bars are fully stocked with vape juices and are available for you to try.